keithsjohnson/AWSServerlessFeedbackDemo/Readme.md

 To Do
 -----
-1. Create AWS CloudFormation template to create and deploy application automatically.
+1. The API Gateway require Enables CORS to prevent access control problems.

-2. Write up project from Notes below but using CloudFormation instead of AWS Console.
+2. Create Lambda Zip Files using gradle instead of manual process.

 Notes (Below are Notes still to be written up)
 ----------------------------------------------